 The adult dose is then 2 tablets of 65 milligrams.

 The dose is a one-time dose, i.e., no further doses are required.
 The radiation protection and the half-life of iodine are sufficient.
-Repeating the ingestion of iodine is useless and can be responsible for undesirable effects (thyroid damage).
+Repeating the ingestion of iodine is useless and may be responsible for adverse effects (thyroid damage).

 Which populations are most vulnerable to radiation ?